 It really depends where the rack is, whether it is accessible from inside the vehicle, and whether the firearms is of specific length, can have the action open, etc. What describe is likely legally.
 Read this...http://codes.ohio.gov/orc/2923.16

 My child got beat up after school while walking to the bus just outside the school when they called me they wouldn't go into details I requested to be present for any questioning and they said that's not a law and they can question child if they want to.
-Also so far the police is refusing to take a...
+Also so far the police is refusing...
 Read more »

 School and police officials can question a child without the child's parents present.
 As far as the law enforcement side of it, the child does have the right to refuse to answer questions from a law enforcement official and/or to insist on the presence of an attorney.
-The police are not required to...Read more »
+The police are not...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.